MicrosoftDocs/learn/learn-pr/azure/analyze-costs-create-budgets-azure-cost-management/includes/1-introduction.md

 In this module, you'll:

-- Set up your organization for success when using Cost Management.
+- Set up your organization for success when using Cost Management
-- Analyze costs for a subscription using Cost Analysis and find your most expensive Azure resources.
+- Analyze costs for a subscription using Cost Analysis and find your most expensive Azure resources
-- Based on your analysis, create your first Azure budget to keep costs under control.
+- Based on your analysis, create your first Azure budget to keep costs under control

 ## Prerequisites